apollographql/apollo-ios/docs/source/tutorial/tutorial-pagination.md

 title: "5.
 Paginate results"
 ---

-As you might have noticed, the object returned from the `LaunchListQuery` is a `LaunchConnection`.
+As you mentioned earlier, the object returned from the `LaunchListQuery` is a `LaunchConnection`.
 This object has a list of launches, a pagination cursor, and a boolean to indicate whether more launches exist.

 When using a cursor-based pagination system, it's important to remember that the cursor gives you a place where you can get all results after a certain spot, regardless of whether more items have been added in the interim.